-Only experience will help a individual become good at troubleshooting a wiring problem but a good book is a good place to start.
+Only experience will help an individual become good at troubleshooting a wiring problem but a good book is a good place to start.

-This book is a good read for basic overview of a vehicles electrical and basic troubleshooting.
+This book is a good read for a basic overview of a vehicles electrical and basic troubleshooting.

 Automotive Diagnostic Systems: Understanding OBD-I & OBD-II (Workbench How-To)